Zendesk Integration

 4. Select the Zendesk instance where the app should be installed.

-Once installed, the app will appear in your Zendesk ticket sidebar for agents.&#x20;
+6. Complete the installation.
+The app is displayed in the Zendesk ticket sidebar for agents.&#x20;

 2. Navigate to **Apps and Integrations** > **APIs**.